 Their role is to ensure everyone drives safely and deter illegal and/or unsafe behavior.
 If a law enforcement officer pulls you over, you need to follow instructions and show cooperation.

-Here is a law enforcement guide that helps you know what to do if stopped by an officer.
+Here is a law enforcement guide that explains what to do if stopped by an officer.

 Always remain calm

 Once you see the flashing emergency lights behind your vehicle, stay calm, activate your turn signals, and find a safe spot out of the road to stop your vehicle.

 If you find it hard to pull over, use hand signals to let the officer know that you need to look for a safe spot to park your vehicle.